 In February 2010, Paraguay made a high-level political commitment to work with the FATF and GAFISUD to address its strategic AML/CFT deficiencies.
-Since October, Paraguay has taken steps towards improving its AML/CFT regime, including issuing regulations prohibiting anonymous accounts.
+Since February, Paraguay has taken steps towards improving its AML/CFT regime, including issuing regulations prohibiting anonymous accounts.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Paraguay should continue to work on implementing its action plan to address these deficiencies, including by: (1) establishing and implementing adequate procedures to identify, freeze and confiscate terrorist assets (Special Recommendation III); and (2) effectively implementing controls for cross-border cash transactions (Special Recommendation IX).
-The FATF encourages Paraguay to address its remaining deficiencies and continue the process of implementing its action plan.
+Paraguay should continue to work on implementing its action plan to address these deficiencies, including by: (1) establishing and implementing adequate procedures to identify, freeze and confiscate terrorist assets (Special Recommendation III).
+The FATF encourages Paraguay to address this remaining deficiency and continue the process of implementing its action plan.